Michelle-Wang0/lab8_monitoring/README.md

 1. Verify that all targets are active in Prometheus under Status > Targets.
 2. Kafka metrics are visible at http://localhost:8765/metrics, reflecting the metrics you coded in kafka-monitoring.py.
 3. Node exporter metrics are available at http://localhost:9100.
 These are system / host level metrics.
 4. Use the Prometheus dashboard's Graph section to explore metrics.
 Click on the metrics explorer (earth icon) and search for `request_count_total` to visualize total requests with their status.
+Then, try `rate(requests_count_total)[30s]`.
 5. Feel free to explore various metrics available in metrics explorer in the table/graph format.

 ![prometheus](prometheus.png)